lknelson/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I'm an assistant professor of sociology at the [University of British Columbia](https://sociology.ubc.ca/profile/laura-nelson/).
 See this [Q&A](https://sociology.ubc.ca/news/qa-with-newly-appointed-assistant-professor-dr-laura-nelson/) for more on my research, teaching, and what I hope to accomplish at UBC.

-Previously, I was an assistant professor [at Northeastern University](https://www.northeastern.edu/cssh/), where I was core faculty at the [NULab for Text, Maps, and Networks](https://web.northeastern.edu/nulab/), a faculty affiliate at the [Network Science Institute](https://www.networkscienceinstitute.org/), and was on the executive committee of the [Women's, Gender, and Sexuality Studies Program](https://cssh.northeastern.edu/wgss/).
+Previously, I was an assistant professor [at Northeastern University](https://www.northeastern.edu/cssh/), where I was core faculty at the [NULab for Text, Maps, and Networks](https://web.northeastern.edu/nulab/), a faculty affiliate at the [Network Science Institute](https://www.networkscienceinstitute.org/), and was a member of the executive committee of the [Women's, Gender, and Sexuality Studies Program](https://cssh.northeastern.edu/wgss/).

 I use computational methods to study social movements, culture, gender, institutions, and the history of feminism.
 I'm particularly interested in developing transparent and reproducible text analysis methods for sociology using open-source tools.